GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-metadata.md

 Contact details, such as an individual's email address and phone number, or a business web site may be included and are often required within FedRAMP artifacts.
-A `short-name` field provides an ability to define an organization\'s acronym or desired abbreviation.
+A `short-name` field provides an ability to define an organization's acronym or desired abbreviation.
 This is required for the CSP, assessor, and any Agency.

 {{< highlight xml "linenos=table" >}}